-Just by reading the name, you might already suspect that the Dying Bastard is a riff off the famed Suffering Bastard.
-Also, both were created by the same mixologist, and there is a third member of the group: the Dead Bastard.
+Just by reading the name, you might already suspect that the Dying Bastard is a riff off the Suffering Bastard.
+It's a low-ABV cocktail with a beautiful spicy note from ginger beer.

 - 0.5 oz Brandy